chris-short/chrisshort.net/content/cfp/devops-is-not-a-war.md

 Source: [Belfer Center for Science and International Affairs](https://www.belfercenter.org/thucydides-trap/case-file)

-### Let's Not Forget

-* vim vs. emacs
-* Windows vs. Linux
-* tabs vs. spaces
-* Gnome vs. KDE
-* perl vs. everything
-* Of all the problems we have in humanity, tools aren't worth fighting over
-* Do you think carpenters fight over which brand of hammer they use?

 ### Dev and Ops

 * The divide here is closing (if not already closed)
 * Only the outliers remain (aka not Silicon Valley)
 * DevOps is happening; [the US nuclear weapons program is adopting DevOps and Agile](https://www.fbo.gov/index?s=opportunity&mode=form&id=2482d620e399c5fd667a8e4d059cc9ec&tab=core&_cview=0)
+* That won't work HERE is malarkey; sorry, not sorry
 * Your organization has no excuse
-* That won't work HERE is malarkey; sorry, not sorry

 ### Fear